yehia67/documentation/wallets/0.1/hub/how-to-guides/install-hub.md

 	sudo apt install -y git
 	```

-## Step 2.
+### Step 2.
 Install the database server

-By default, Hub uses [MariaDB 10.2.1+](https://mariadb.com/) because it supports CHECK constraints, which restrict the data you can add to the table.
+By default, Hub uses [MariaDB 10.2.1+](https://mariadb.com/) because it supports CHECK constraints, which restrict the data you can add to the tables.

 The default repositories for Ubuntu 18.04 LTS don't provide a package that can be used for the database.
 Instead, you can install a custom Personal Package Archive (PPA) for the official MariaDB repository.